rookasgit/Nodus/README.md

   debate transcript to draft via browser Selection API.
 No autocomplete, no AI writing — only provocation.
 - **Executive Brief** — every session ends with a downloadable, formatted Markdown artifact.
 - **Cognitive Theater** — telemetry and interface theming that signals which mode of thinking is active.
+- **Debate Protocols** — Configure the friction before you start.
+Choose between Open, Oxford Style, or Socratic formats, and set the pushback level from Collaborative to Devil’s Advocate.
+- **Strategic Vectors** — The Synthesizer doesn't just summarize; it generates actionable "Next Questions" based on unresolved friction.
+One-click these "Action Pills" to loop the debate back into the War Room.
+- **Session Resolution & Retrospective** — Formalize your thinking.
+Evaluate sessions based on blind spots uncovered and risk acceptance.
+Resolved sessions are indexed in your history with satisfaction scores and green-check status.
+- **Intelligence Exports** — Generate HTML Reports, or extract your work as a focused markdown brief.

 Known rough edges: mobile is currently broken, Auto-Task Force quality varies with prompt specificity, Lab↔Canvas visual consistency is uneven.
 Contributions welcome.